Skip to main content

 • Waterproof coat

-Top Tip: keep a full change of clothes in your car (or in a waterproof bag) that you can use in case everything else gets wet, or as a treat to feel fresh for your journey home!
+Top Tip: keep a full change of clothes in your car (or in a waterproof bag) that you can use if everything else gets wet, or as a treat to feel fresh for your journey home!

 Food & Drink

-The amount of food and drink you bring will depend on whether you plan to buy food there or cook your own.
-The food villages onsite are reasonably priced (similar to London markets), cater for most tastes and dietary requirements, and provide breakfast, lunch, dinner and snacks.
-Food and drink can be heavy to carry and go off after a few days unrefrigerated; so only bring what you know you will use.
+How much food and drink you bring depends on whether you're planning to eat from the food villages or cook your own meals.
+The onsite food villages are reasonably priced (similar to London markets), cater for most tastes and dietary requirements, and serve breakfast, lunch, dinner, and snacks.
+Food and drink can be heavy and goes off after a few days without a fridge, so only bring what you know you'll actually use.

-• A re-usable coffee cup or enamel mug (to help Camp stay sustainable)
+• A reusable coffee cup or enamel mug (helps keep Camp sustainable)

-• Snacks (adventuring can use up lot of energy)
+• Snacks (adventuring uses up a lot of energy)

 • Fruit (in tupperware to stop it getting squished)

-• Insulated flask for tea and coffee (can also be used for making instant noodles)
+• Insulated flask for tea and coffee (also great for making instant noodles)

-• Squash mix (as the water can sometimes taste a bit different to home)
+• Squash mix (the water can sometimes taste a bit different to what you're used to at home)

-Top Tip: If you’re trying to keep costs down plan to have breakfast at the tent, a snacky lunch in your daypack, but have dinner from one of the stands, so you don’t miss out on too much of the fun stuff.
+Top Tip: if you're trying to keep costs down, plan to have breakfast at your tent, pack a snacky lunch in your daypack, and grab dinner from one of the food stands — that way you won't miss out on too much of the fun stuff.

 Toiletries

-There are plenty of toilets and showers at Camp and they are cleaned and restocked on a very regular basis, however it can be useful to keep some toilet roll and hand sanitiser with you, just in case!
+There are plenty of toilets and showers at Camp, and they're cleaned and restocked regularly.
+That said, it's always handy to keep some toilet roll and hand sanitiser on you, just in case!

 • Shower gel, shampoo, soap